-The Insolvency and Bankruptcy Code (Amendment) Act, 2021 substituted the definition of "resolution applicant" in section 5(25) of the Code.
-The substituted definition provides that a "resolution applicant" means a person, who individually or jointly with any other person, submits a resolution plan to the resolution professional pursuant to the invitation made under clause (h) of sub-section (2) of section 25 or pursuant to section 54K, as the case may be.
+The Insolvency and Bankruptcy Code (Amendment) Act, 2018 also substituted the definition of "resolution applicant" in section 5(25) of the Code.
+The substituted definition provides that a "resolution applicant" means a person, who individually or jointly with any other person, submits a resolution plan to the resolution professional pursuant to the invitation made under clause (h) of sub-section (2) of section 25.